Table of Contents

 Changing Roles

-As kids grow up together in a household, the kids become like siblings.
+As kids grow up together in a household, they become like siblings.
 While the older kids gain self-assurance and leadership abilities and serve as mentors and role models for the younger kids, the younger kids watch and learn from the older kids.
-Students’ self-esteem is bolstered and a gradual sense of responsibility, accomplishment, and independence is instilled in them by this social, educational, and interactive environment.
+Students’ self-esteem is bolstered, and a gradual sense of responsibility, accomplishment, and independence is instilled in them by this social, educational, and interactive environment.

 Through each three-year cycle, Montessori teachers support and encourage children to explore and exercise their interests and abilities at their own pace, laying the groundwork for knowledge advancement and the social skills development of young people in a dynamic, exciting environment.
 Before going on to the next level, the curriculum and resources for each age group are made to give kids the tools they need to learn and become proficient in novel and difficult tasks.